-This Christmas Spiced Coffee brings together the cozy flavors of the season for a mug of pure joy!
-You can make it in your favorite coffee maker and top with whipped cream or add milk and sprinkles!
+This Christmas Coffee brings together the cozy flavors of the season for a mug of pure joy!
+You can make this spiced coffee in your favorite coffee maker and top it with whipped cream or add milk and sprinkles!

 Fill your home with the aroma of this spiced coffee as you prepare for your guests to arrive around the holidays!
 Serve it up with a candy cane and top it with my Homemade Whipped Cream as you enjoy a slice of Dutch Apple Pie while catching up with loved ones.

 This Christmas coffee uses spices found in most pantries and can easily be made into smaller batches so you can even brew it in your french press!

 Scroll down to the bottom of the page to see my full spiced coffee recipe as you decide if you’ll grind up your own coffee beans or use your most loved pre-ground coffee!

 During college, I worked at Starbucks which meant when the holiday season rolled around my workdays were spent absorbing the fragrance of Starbuck’s Christmas blend.

 Ever since then I knew I had to come up with something similar that I could easily brew myself to fill my home with the cozy smell of those good old college holidays.